 An overview of the criminal justice process with emphasis on arrest, search, seizure, the right to counsel, police interrogation, subpoenas, warrants, pleas, trial by jury, sentencing procedures.
 Cross-credited with POS 4361.
-Credit will not be awarded for POS 4361 and CRJ 4361.
+Only three credit hours will be awarded for POS 4361 and CRJ 4361.
 Fall, odd years.

-Prerequisite: CRJ 1310, 1320 and POS 4351.
+Prerequisite: CRJ 1310, 1320 and POS 4351.Three semester hours